knpuniversity/contributing/knpu/test-service-config.md

-# Writing Tests & Service Config
+# Writing & Running Symfony's Tests

 When you make a pull request to Symfony, you *almost* always need at least one test.
 And... yea... we definitely need a test for our new `TargetPathHelper`.